- What programs does the Zoo offer?

 - What kind of supervision will my child have during class?

 We are committed to providing a safe and nurturing learning environment that features excellent supervision.
 The emotional and physical well-being of each child is a responsibility we take seriously.
-Each class of 16 children (10 for 3 year olds, 14 for 4 year olds) has their own room with a qualified instructor and at least one educational aide.
+Each class of 10 children has their own room with a qualified instructor and at least one educational aide.
 Kid's Night Outs also have further assistance from trained adult and teen volunteers.
 Class sizes are strictly limited.
 You can expect your child to have a safe and fun learning experience!